ethanahlquist/EasyScraper/README.md

 ---
-title: Jesse Webscraper
+title: EasyScraper
 author: Ethan Ahlquist
 ---

-# Jesse Webscraper 👌
+# EasyScraper 👌

 This is a script to aid my brother in webscraping data from websites.
 The goal is to edit input fields of proprietary calculator websites,